1

 sell the rental property to the tenant California

-If your long term tenant loves living in your California rental home, it would be difficult for them to move out.
+If your long term tenant loves living in your rental home, it would be difficult for them to move out.
 In this case, it would be better to have them buy the house from you.

 This option is one of the fastest and easiest ways to sell your occupied rental property.